Sun-ZhenXing/vuepress-solid-template/README.md

 1. change `USER_NAME` to yours.
 2. change `BASE_PATH` to your repo name.

-## Uploading code to a remote repository
+## 2. Uploading code to remote repo

 Change `${YOUR_REPO}` to the address of your remote repository.